 While sitting on my back porch that Sunday afternoon 10 years ago, listening to the sound of the creek in the distance and reflecting on my life, I knew that if I accepted the invitation to the birthday party, I would have to tell stories about myself, the kinds of thing we say at social gatherings and on social media to get attention and impress people.
 I was at a point in my life where it was clear that my story wasn't who I really was, so I closed up shop and left Austin with my dog Shiva.

-Sitting here 10 years later, with little to show for my time and nothing to impress people with, I still think that was the right choice.
+Sitting here 10 years later, I still think that was the right choice.
 We have to be honest with ourselves, and if we aren't happy with the life we are living, make a change.
-Ultimately, it will lead to something better.
-For me, it lead to meeting my partner Sara, who knows me better than anyone could.
+For me, it led to meeting my partner Sara, who knows me better than anyone could, and the freedom to pursue projects that mattered rather than just those that paid well.

 So, who am I now?
 An author?
 A tech entrepreneur?
 Just a guy?
 Yes.